mloy/streaming-spec/axes.md

 - array with 10 structs containing:
   * a double value freuqency
   * 360 double spectrum values for the amplitude over phase

+ ( All in all I think this is a good description and I can understand it most of all and I think if i read it more then one times it would be become more clearer for me.
+But be aware, I have some pre knowledge...)